Skip to main content

 (MLTIUXUI22S)

-Bachelor of Culture and Arts, User Experience and User Interface Design 21S, full-time studies, Lahti
+Bachelor of Culture and Arts, User Experience and User Interface Design (in Finnish) 21S, full-time studies, Lahti

 Code